The River Beneath the Pain

 It is highly recommended that you carve out at least 30 minutes every day for an intentional practice for this to be effective in symptom reduction.
 Please consider whether or not you can commit to active participation in your process of healing outside of our sessions prior to investing in a package of sessions.

-With somatic awareness and evidence based tools, you can retrain these misfiring neurological mechanisms with persistent practice.
+With somatic awareness and evidence based tools, you can retrain your brain and reduce your symptoms with persistent practice.

 This is for people who are experiencing chronic pain (more than three months) who are interested in a somatic approach to working with chronic pain.